stevenjlho/leetcode/solutions/15. 3Sum/README.md

      - If sum is greater than 0, decrement `high` to reduce the sum to make it `0`.
      - If sum is less than 0, increment `low` to increase the sum to make it `0`.
      - If sum equals 0, a triplet is found:
-       - Add the triplet to the result.
+       - Add the triplet to the res.
        - Move `low` and `high` to skip over duplicate values.
 5. After completing the iterations, return the list of triplets found.